shenef/Boktai-Speedrunning/src/zoktai/any.md

 ## San Miguel (3)

-Unequip your current elements.
+Unequip ![][icon_cloud] Cloud.
-Equip ![][icon_dark] Dark, ![][icon_mouse] Mouse and ![][icon_bat] Bat.
+Equip ![][icon_dark] Dark over ![][icon_sol] Sol, ![][icon_bat] Bat over ![][icon_frost] Frost and ![][icon_mouse] Mouse over ![][icon_flame] Flame.
-Raise AGIL to 25.
+Raise AGIL to 25, and put your remaining stat point into STRG.

-Buy the ![][icon_elefan] Elefan coffin (160 solls).
+Visit the coffin shop in the southwest corner of town and buy the ![][icon_elefan] Elefan coffin (160 solls).
+Refill energy to 100%, attempt to summon moonbugs before starting the energy charge to offset the damage Black Django takes from sunlight.
 Proceed to the piledriver screen.

 Kill the two Dark Roots on the right with spear and ![][icon_dark] Dark, then leave **through the way you came in.**
-Backtrack to the piledriver screen and kill **thirty-four** (34) more Dark Roots this way.
+Keep re-entering the piledriver screen and kill **thirty** (30) more Dark Roots this way.
+You will need to refill energy during this grind, summon moonbugs before the energy refill to once again offset the sunlight damage.
 You should reach **Lvl 15** during this grind.

 Proceed through the ↘️ exit and break the two blocks to the south.
-Kill the southern Dark Root with sword and ![][icon_dark] Dark, then proceed through the furthest ↗️ exit.
+Kill the southern Dark Root with spear and ![][icon_dark] Dark, then proceed through the furthest ↗️ exit.

 ## Dark City

+Put all stat points into STRG.
 Open the first chest for a ![][icon_sunscreen] Sunscreen.
-Put all stat points into STRG.
-After leaving the room, proceed through the ↗️ exit, then go around and proceed through the ↘️ narrow passage.
+In the next room, kill the Bandit with sword and ![][icon_dark] Dark, then proceed through the ↗️ exit.
+Go around and proceed through the ↘️ narrow passage.

 Proceed through the ↙️ exit, then the last exit at the bottom.
-Proceed through the ↗️ exit, then again in the same direction.
+Kill the Bandit with sword and ![][icon_dark] Dark, then proceed through the ↗️ exit, then again in the same direction.

 In the room with the Zombies, proceed through the ↖️ exit.

-After the cutscene, refill life with moonbugs.
+After the cutscene, refill energy (Summon moonbugs before starting energy charge to offset sunlight damage).
 Proceed through the ↖️ exit.

-Proceed through the second door, use ![][icon_mouse] Mouse to proceed and activate the lever, then take the stairs.
+Proceed through the second door, then use ![][icon_mouse] Mouse to proceed through the mousehole.
+Use hammer to activate the lever, then take the stairs.

 Kill both Green Slimes with sword for EXP.
 Proceed through the ↙️ exit, then take the stairs.
-Use ![][icon_bat] Bat to go through the window.
+Use ![][icon_bat] Bat to go through the window, then take the first exit.

 Un-transform immediately and proceed through the ↙️ exit.

-Use ![][icon_mouse] Mouse on the elevator and proceed through the ↗️ mousehole.
+Use ![][icon_mouse] Mouse before getting on the elevator, then proceed through the ↗️ mousehole.
-Attack the Green Slime to push it away from the wall, then proceed through the ↘️ exit and push the block.
+Kill the Green Slime for EXP, then proceed through the ↘️ exit and push the block.

+Push the Green Slime out of your path, then use ![][icon_mouse] Mouse to go back through the mousehole.
-Backtrack, then take the elevator without being shapeshifted.
+Take the elevator without being shapeshifted, then proceed through the ↘️ exit.
-Use ![][icon_bat] Bat to go over the water and proceed through the ↖️ door.
+Use ![][icon_bat] Bat to fly over the water and proceed through the ↖️ door.

 Open the blue chest for a ![][icon_circle_key] key, then leave the room.

 Backtrack and proceed through the ↘️ exit, then through the first ↗️ door.
 Proceed upstairs, kill both Green Slimes with sword and open the locked ↘️ door.
+You should now be **Lvl 16.**

-Kill the two Gusts with sword to reach **Lvl 16**, then proceed down the ↙️ stairs.
+Kill the two Gusts with sword for EXP, then proceed down the ↙️ stairs.
 Once outside, proceed through the ↖️ exit nearby.
 Use ![][icon_bat] Bat to go over the water, then proceed through the ↗️ door.

-Refill energy on the Solar Station, then use ![][icon_bat] Bat on the elevator and go through the window.
+Use ![][icon_bat] Bat before getting on the elevator, then proceed through the ↖️ window.
-Proceed through the first exit, then go downstairs and through the ↘️ door to push a block.
+Take the first exit, then go downstairs and through the ↘️ door to push a block.

-Backtrack inside but do not take the stairs, proceed through the ↙️ exit instead.
+Backtrack inside but do not take the stairs, instead use ![][icon_bat] Bat to fly over the narrow path and proceed through the ↙️ exit.

-Use ![][icon_bat] Bat to go over the water and switch trap, then open the chest for a ![][icon_circle_key] key.
+Use ![][icon_bat] Bat to fly over the water and switch trap, then open the chest for a ![][icon_circle_key] key.

 Proceed through the ↘️ exit, push the block and go through the second ↗️ door.
-Unlock the next ↗️ door, then use ![][icon_bat] Bat to go over the narrow paths.
+Unlock the next ↗️ door, then use ![][icon_bat] Bat to fly over the narrow paths.

-Avoid the ghosts and use ![][icon_bat] Bat to proceed through the window.
+Avoid the ghosts and use ![][icon_bat] Bat to proceed through the ↘️ window.
 Go left and proceed through the last exit.

 Un-transform immediately, then hug the left wall to go behind the Gust.